microsoft/rushstack/rush/rush/README.md

 - Use a single command to run "npm publish" for many packages

+- Git-based incremental builds, so you only rebuild a project if a source file in that project folder has changed.

 - Support for cyclic dependencies:  For example, suppose that **my-gulp-task** depends on **my-library**, but **my-library**'s Gulpfile has a devDependency on **my-gulp-task**.
 Rush can install the last published version of these packages for the Gulpfile, while still creating local links for other projects outside the cyclic dependency.

+- Support for enforcing certain Git policies, such as enforcing that Git committer email addresses conform to a well-defined pattern.

 # Usage

+At any time, you can see the `--help` flag to find command-line usage information.

 ## Building a repo that is configured for Rush